isomerpages/moe-bpghs/_about-bpghs/BPGHS Code of Conduct.md

 <li>Students who are absent without valid reasons and supporting documents will be considered as having played truant and will be recorded as such.
 Disciplinary action will be taken against students found playing truant or absenting themselves from school without a valid reason.</li>
 </ul>
 <ul>
 <li>Students are responsible for the completion of all homework and assignments missed during the time of absence.
-It is the student&rsquo;s responsibility to check with their classmates on work that is missed, obtain make-up work (class work and homework assignments) from individual teachers and to arrange and comply with a schedule for make-up work approved by each individual teacher.</li>
+It is the student’s responsibility to check with their classmates on work that is missed, obtain make-up work (class work and homework assignments) from individual teachers and to arrange and comply with a schedule for make-up work approved by each individual teacher.</li>
 </ul>